gallantsuri1/springdemo/README.md

 ### Demo application

-This is an Demo application built using postgres as back end and keycloak for jwt oauth2 authorization
+This is a Demo application built using postgres as back end and keycloak for jwt oauth2 authorization

 Check docker compose file to see all the target apps(springdemo, postgre)